oreillymedia/orm-atlas-plugins/plugins/p5/README.md

-Processing.js Plugin
+P5.js Plugin
 --------------------

-This plugin can turn Processing code examples into a runnable code sample, with a canvas and everything!
+This plugin can turn P5 javascript code examples into a runnable code sample, with a canvas and everything!

 How to use
 ----------